Welcome to WCNA

 Outings to Sandy Bay

-WCNA is affiliated to SANNA (South African National Naturist Federation) and SANNA in turn is affiliated to the INF (International Naturist Federation).
+WCNA is affiliated to SANNA (South African National Naturist Federation).
+SANNA in turn is affiliated to the INF (International Naturist Federation).
 Hence if you travel to another province in South Africa you wil receive similar benefits than what you will in the Western Cape as a WCNA member.
-Also if you travel overseas, your WCNA membership card will give you access to naturist resorts as your card carries an INF serial number and stamp.

 Thank you for your interest to join WCNA.
 Please complete the online application form and submit it to WCNA.

 A member of our management team will contact you to set up a “meet and greet” appointment.
 This normally happens in a neutral place like a coffee shop, a phone call, or a Whatsapp video call.

-Upon approval you will be notified accordingly and you will be required to pay R300, 00 annual membership – or half (50%) thereof when joining after July.
+Upon approval you will be notified accordingly and you will be required to pay R200,00 per person annual membership.

 We are looking forward hearing from you soon.